-Answer from Angela Keating, M.D., board-certified obstetrician/gynecologist with Providence Medical Group Columbia Women’s Clinic:
+Answer from Angela Keating, M.D., board-certified obstetrician/gynecologist with Providence Women's Clinic, Providence St. Vincent Medical Center:

 We commend you for wanting to do the right thing, and in that spirit, we encourage you to give up smoking not for one month, but for good.
 Your wife is incorrect in thinking that what you do doesn’t matter.
 It matters a great deal.

 In terms of the risk of birth defects, which you asked about, a few studies suggest that a father’s cigarette smoking increases the risk of birth defects; however, the data are not clear.
 What is clear is that smoking has a significant, negative effect on the health of a very important person in your children’s life: their father.
 In addition, the smoke that you exhale and the secondhand smoke that comes from your cigarettes exposes your wife and children to all of the same risks that you expose yourself to when you smoke.